GluuFederation/docs-gluu-server-prod/docs/source/operation/health-check.md

 # Health Checks For Service Endpoints

 Health checks are used to determine if a container is working as it should be or not.
-By default some primary endpoints are enabled by default to check status of various components.
+By default some primary endpoints are enabled ouf of the box to check status of various components.

 ## oxAuth